justadudewholikesfishing/GoneFishin/whitepaper.md

 At this point 100% of the token supply will be in circulation, and the project will be taken over by the community!

+## Donations

+If you like what you read so far, consider donating for the project!
+Since donation is a leap of faith, we will generously reward every donator during the airdrop.
+To avoid spam transaction, the minimum donation for the airdrop reward is 0.01 SOL.
+ALL of the donations will be added to liquidity pool at the start of the project (1st of May, 2024)

+[QR code here]

 ## Liquidity pools

 In an ideal world, the community would provide the liquidity pools for a community driven project.
 This would prevent rug-pulls and liquidity drains.